Rock Tumbling Secrets

 How do I choose rocks to tumble?

 You need to choose rocks that are the same hardness for each batch that you do.
 If you are not familiar with this idea, be sure to look up what is the relative hardness of the stones you are tumbling.
 And be aware that some stones, like obsidian, are just too soft to tumble.
-You will have nothing left if you tumble them.
+Because you will have nothing left if you tumble them.

 Also, mix the different sizes of stone.
 Small, medium and large.
 And mix jagged with smooth.
 You want to fill your tumbler about ¾ full.
 When you finish the whole process, a good deal of the stones will have been ground away, leaving the barrel only about half full.
 This is normal.